Plan Your Visit to the Hermitage Museum and Gardens

 The Hermitage Museum features a nationally recognized art collection spanning 5,000 years.
 As educated art collectors, the Sloanes amassed their personal collection over 50 years that includes over 2,800 objects of Chinese, Indian, Spanish, and European art.

-Today, the Hermitage collection continues to serve the Sloane’s original purpose: “to encourage the development of Arts and Crafts and to promote the study and understanding of art as a living and progressive influence in the consciousness of the public.”
+Today, the Hermitage collection continues to serve the Sloane family’s original purpose: “to encourage the development of Arts and Crafts and to promote the study and understanding of art as a living and progressive influence in the consciousness of the public.”

 “Girl Drinking From A Shell,” by Edward McCarton